Updated April 2025 — UK & London Rates

 Answers to the most commonly searched questions about UK build costs, stamp duty, bricks, blocks and concrete mixes in 2025.

-In 2025, a standard single storey rear extension costs £2,200–£3,800 per m² in London (excl.
-VAT).
-A 25m² rear extension in outer London costs approximately £55,000–£95,000; in inner London, £65,000–£115,000.
-Double storey extensions add 15–25% to the base m² rate.
-Side return and wrap-around extensions start from £2,750/m².
+In 2025, a standard single storey rear extension costs £2,200 to £3,800 per m² in London, excluding VAT.
+A 25m² rear extension in outer London costs approximately £55,000 to £95,000.
+In inner London, the same project costs £65,000 to £115,000.
+Double storey extensions add 15 to 25% to the base m² rate.
 All figures exclude architect fees, planning costs and VAT.

-A rear extension in London costs £55,000–£115,000 for a typical 25m² single storey, depending on whether you're in outer or inner London and your specification level.
-At standard spec, outer London, expect around £65,000–£75,000 all-in.
-High-spec, inner London projects can reach £90,000–£115,000.
+A rear extension in London costs £55,000 to £115,000 for a typical 25m² single storey, depending on location and specification.
+At standard spec in outer London, expect around £65,000 to £75,000 all-in.
+High-spec inner London projects can reach £90,000 to £115,000.
 These costs include structural, roof, windows, electrics, plumbing and plastering but exclude architect fees, planning and VAT.

-Loft conversions in London typically cost £1,820–£2,380 per m² for a good-quality finish (excl. bathrooms).
-A standard 30m² dormer conversion in outer London costs approximately £55,000–£75,000.
-Mansard conversions in inner London range from £75,000–£130,000+.
-An en-suite adds £8,000–£14,000 to the budget.
+Loft conversions in London typically cost £1,820 to £2,380 per m² for a good-quality finish, excluding bathrooms.
+A standard 30m² dormer conversion in outer London costs approximately £55,000 to £75,000.
+Mansard conversions in inner London range from £75,000 to £130,000+.
+An en-suite adds £8,000 to £14,000 to the budget.
 Use our loft conversion cost calculator above for a personalised estimate.

 UK building costs per m² in 2025 vary significantly by project type and region.
-Typical ranges: Extensions: £1,800–£3,800/m² · Loft conversions: £1,500–£3,200/m² · Refurbishment: £600–£1,800/m² · New build houses: £1,800–£5,500/m².
-London commands a 15–30% premium over the UK average.
+Typical ranges are: Extensions £1,800 to £3,800/m², Loft conversions £1,500 to £3,200/m², Refurbishment £600 to £1,800/m², New build houses £1,800 to £5,500/m².
+London commands a 15 to 30% premium over the UK average.
 All figures exclude VAT, professional fees and land costs.

-A new build house costs £1,800–£2,500/m² for standard specification in lower-cost UK regions.
-In the South East and outer London, expect £2,200–£3,200/m².
-Inner London and high-specification builds range from £3,000–£5,500/m².
-A typical 120m² 3-bed self-build in outer London costs approximately £265,000–£385,000 (construction only, excl. land, design fees and VAT).
+A new build house costs £1,800 to £2,500/m² for standard specification in lower-cost UK regions.
+In the South East and outer London, expect £2,200 to £3,200/m².
+Inner London and high-specification builds range from £3,000 to £5,500/m².
+A typical 120m² 3-bed self-build in outer London costs approximately £265,000 to £385,000, covering construction only and excluding land, design fees and VAT.

-From 1 April 2025, a home mover buying a £300,000 property pays £3,750 in SDLT (0% on first £125,000 + 2% on next £125,000 = £2,500 + 5% on final £50,000 = £1,250).
-A first-time buyer pays £0 as the property is under the FTB £300,000 nil-rate threshold.
-A buyer of an additional/buy-to-let property pays £18,750 (standard duty + 5% surcharge on the full amount).
+From 1 April 2025, a home mover buying a £300,000 property pays £3,750 in SDLT.
+This breaks down as 0% on the first £125,000, 2% on the next £125,000 giving £2,500, and 5% on the final £50,000 giving £1,250.
+A first-time buyer pays £0 as the property falls under the £300,000 FTB nil-rate threshold.
+A buy-to-let buyer pays £18,750 due to the 5% additional dwelling surcharge.

-From 1 April 2025, first-time buyers pay 0% on the first £300,000 and 5% on the portion from £300,001–£500,000.
-Properties over £500,000 receive no first-time buyer relief (standard rates apply).
-Example: £450,000 purchase = 0% on £300,000 + 5% on £150,000 = £7,500 total SDLT.
-FTB relief is not available if you (or a joint buyer) has previously owned property anywhere in the world.
+From 1 April 2025, first-time buyers pay 0% on the first £300,000 and 5% on the portion from £300,001 to £500,000.
+Properties over £500,000 receive no first-time buyer relief.
+For example, a £450,000 purchase results in 0% on £300,000 and 5% on £150,000, giving a total SDLT bill of £7,500.
+First-time buyer relief is unavailable if either buyer has previously owned property anywhere in the world.

 A standard UK brick is 215×102.5×65mm.
-With a standard 10mm mortar joint: a half-brick wall (102.5mm) uses 60 bricks per m².
+With a standard 10mm mortar joint, a half-brick wall (102.5mm) uses 60 bricks per m².
 A full-brick wall (215mm) uses 120 bricks per m².
 Lightweight concrete blocks (440×215×100mm) use 10 blocks per m².
 Always add at least 5% for wastage, cuts and breakages.
-Order from the same batch to ensure colour consistency.
+Order from the same batch to ensure colour consistency across the job.

-For a garden path or patio: use C20 mix (1:2:4) at 75–100mm depth.
-For a driveway with car loading: use C25 (1:1.5:3) at 100–150mm.
-For heavy vehicle loading or HGV use: C30 (1:1:2) at 150mm minimum.
-For house foundations (strip or pad): C25 or C30 at the depth specified by your structural engineer.
-Do not use C10 lean mix for any load-bearing application.
+For a garden path or patio, use C20 mix (1:2:4) at 75 to 100mm depth.
+For a driveway with car loading, use C25 (1:1.5:3) at 100 to 150mm.
+For heavy vehicle loading, C30 (1:1:2) at 150mm minimum is required.
+For house foundations, use C25 or C30 at the depth specified by your structural engineer.
+Never use C10 lean mix for any load-bearing application.

 More Information

-How to Use These Calculators
+How to Use These Construction Cost Calculators

 🏠 Build Cost Calculator